 Your personal liability coverage is meant for situations where you’re found liable for Bodily Injury or Property Damage to a third party.
 However, it wouldn’t apply for a liability related to your business (i.e. a therapist who sees clients in their home)

-You can up your personal liability coverage to 1M in most states except California which has a $500,000 maximum.
+You can up your personal liability coverage to 1M in most states except California which has a $500,000 maximum coverage limit.
 Upping your personal liability coverage will also impact your premium rate.

 Medical payments to others coverage